 James “Jim” F. McNulty, entered the United States Army, and served until the end of WWII.
 After WWII, McNulty entered the University of Arizona College of Law, graduating in 1951.
 McNulty served as city attorney for Bisbee, Tombstone, and Huachuca City.
-He has been a member of the many boards and various volunteer and charitable organizations throughout Southeastern Arizona.
+He was a member of the many boards and various volunteer and charitable organizations throughout Southeastern Arizona.

 In 1985 McNulty became a senior partner with the firm of Bilby and Shoenhair.
 He served briefly in Guatemala with the Peace Corps.
-After the Peace Corps, he practiced law with the firm of brown and Bain in Tucson.
+After his stint in the Peace Corps, he practiced law with the firm of Brown and Bain in Tucson.
 He served as a member of the Board of Governors of the State Bar Board of Governors and was a member of the Arizona Bar Foundation, the American Bar Association, and the Pima County Bar Association.
 He passed away on June 30, 2009.